UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 Use below features only if output is not satisfactory in Step 3.4 and for less spoken languages or languages that are not having good resources online for understanding :

-1. When asked for Initial Prompt, provide a list of comma separated words or senteneces (less than 80 words) that describe what the recording is about or the words used by the speaker in the recording.
+1. When asked for Initial Prompt, provide a list of comma separated words or sentences (less than 80 words) that describe what the recording is about or the words used by the speaker in the recording.

 2. Try switching to Model: large-v3.
 3. Use combination of both 1 and 2.